ASD in siblings: Baby Jude

 Within a few month, his progress with speech was great.
 He started signing “more” and saying “mama”.
 A year later, he’s now almost caught up with his peers.
 He sings all the time and talks our ears off.

 His cognitive and fine motor skills are amazing.
 We’re still dealing with rigidity, sensory issues and violent temper tantrums but we’re almost certain it’s not ASD despite Jude still showing some autistic traits.
-Doctors are pretty certain it’s not autism because his social communication is present and strong.
 There’s no denying that Jude loves people.
 He’s an attention seeker!

 What is it then?